xh3210578/bee-docs/docs/working-with-bee/upgrade.md

 #### Docker

-To upgrade your docker installation, simply increment the version id in your configurations and restart.
+To upgrade your docker installation, simply increment the version number in your configurations and restart.